 Although there are no serious, life-threatening side effects, it is advisable to consult with your doctor before deciding on the dosage for magnesium citrate intake.

 1. What is the role of magnesium oxide during pregnancy?

-Magnesium oxide promotes optimal magnesium levels in the blood during pregnancies.
-It may be used as a laxative, for preventing indigestion, and must be taken two hours after taking other supplements based on doctor’s recommendations.
+Magnesium oxide promotes optimal magnesium levels in the blood during pregnancy.
+It may be used as a laxative for preventing indigestion and must be taken two hours after taking other supplements based on the doctor’s recommendations.